Download Free AutoCAD Hatch Patterns (.PAT) – 34+ Professional CAD Hatch Patterns by Category

 - Terrazzo_Speckle.pat Dense particle pattern.
 High load on large areas.

-- Stipple_Gradient.pat Variable density dots for visual effects.
+- Stipple_Gradient.pat Variable density dots for specialized visual effects and material shading.

 When NOT to Use Hatch Patterns